File Operations Demo

 Open

 Most open commands show a file chooser dialog.
-This is implemented using a hidden file input HTML element.
+This is implemented using a hidden file

 File (FileReader)

-Open a file using the HTML5 FileReader API.
+.
 This technique provides a natural file open experience on all modern browsers.
-For IE 9, the FileSystem Object is a good workaround.
+For IE 9,

 Server